tiepdotme/samwize.com/_posts/2017-01-02-handy-bash-commands.markdown

     # Download in mp4 video format
     youtube-dl -f mp4 https://www.youtube.com/watch?v=eu-5mvCNKbQ

+## Download Youtube Live Stream

+For live streams, `youtube-dl` does not work well.
+We need another tool to the rescue - [livestreamer](https://github.com/chrippa/livestreamer/)

+    livestreamer https://www.youtube.com/watch?v=-62LWTsykcw best --hls-live-edge 99999 -o Live.ts

+The `hls-live-edge` [option](http://docs.livestreamer.io/cli.html#cmdoption--hls-live-edge) is how many segments from the END to begin downloading from.
+The large value makes it start from the very beginning.

 ## Download a file with curl

     curl -o myfile.mp3 https://the.domain.com/file